-The keystore.jks file contains GlassFish Server certificate, including its private key.
+The keystore.jks file contains Eclipse GlassFish certificate, including its private key.
 The keystore file is protected with a password.

 Each keystore entry has a unique alias.
-After installation, the GlassFish Server keystore has a single entry with an alias of s1as.
+After installation, the Eclipse GlassFish keystore has a single entry with an alias of slas.